aws-powertools/powertools-lambda-java/docs/utilities/idempotency.md

           - subnet-{your_subnet_id_2}
 ```
 1. Replace the Security Group ID and Subnet ID to match your Redis' VPC setting.
-2. The security group ID or IDs of the VPC where the Redis deployment is configured.
+2. The security group ID or IDs of the VPC where the Redis is deployed.
-3. The subnet IDs of the VPC where the Redis deployment is configured.
+3. The subnet IDs of the VPC where Redis is deployed.

 ### Idempotent annotation